 How CBT works

-CBT helps us understand the connection between our thoughts, emotions, and behaviors.
+CBT therapy plays a crucial role in understanding the connection between our thoughts, emotions, and behaviors, which is essential in both anxiety treatment and depression therapy.
 Often, the way we interpret situations — even unconsciously — can shape how we feel and respond.
-CBT teaches you how to recognize these patterns and gently shift them, so you can feel calmer, more confident, and more in control of your reactions.
-In therapy, we explore how your thoughts influence your emotions, how emotions affect your actions, and how changing one part of this cycle can bring balance to the others.
+By utilizing a holistic approach, CBT teaches you to recognize these patterns and gently shift them, allowing you to feel calmer, more confident, and more in control of your reactions.
+In therapy, we delve into how your thoughts influence your emotions, how emotions affect your actions, and how changing one part of this cycle can bring balance to the others.
+CBT helps you build awareness, flexibility, and choice — so you can respond rather than react, which is particularly beneficial in trauma therapy.

 Components of CBT